ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13302/datasheet.md

 | Sky     | SKY66122    |

 :::warning
-Due to the high power RF signal output, the module requires as supply through USB on the WisBlock Base Board or an external 5 V supply voltage.
+Due to the high power RF signal output, the module requires as supply through USB on the WisBlock Base Board or an external 5&nbsp;V supply voltage.
 :::

 #### Pin Definition